kenzaxtazi/testsite.io/_pages/2_gp_definition.md

 $$ ⟨f_l(\bm{x})f_k(\bm{x}')⟩ = K^{f}_{lk} k^x(\bm{x},\bm{x}') \quad y_{il} ∼ \mathcal{N}(f_l(x_i),σ_{l}^2),$$

 where $K_f$ is a positive semi-definite (PSD) matrix that specifies the inter-task similarities, $k_x$ is a covariance function over inputs, and $σ_l^2$ is the noise variance for the lth task.
-Below we focus on stationary covariance functions kx; hence, to avoid redundancy in the parametrization, we further let kx be only a correlation function (i.e. it is constrained to have unit variance), since the variance can be explained fully by $K_f$ .
+Below we focus on stationary covariance functions $k^x$; hence, to avoid redundancy in the parametrization, we further let $k^x$ be only a correlation function (i.e. it is constrained to have unit variance), since the variance can be explained fully by $K_f$ .

 ### 2.1.3.
 GP classification